Sibi George

-Sibi George is an Indian civil servant of the Indian Foreign Service cadre who is Ambassador of India to Japan.
-He has previously served as Ambassador of India to Kuwait, Switzerland, the Holy See (Vatican City) as well as the Principality of Liechtenstein.
+Sibi George (born 20 May 1967) is an Indian diplomat from the 1993 batch of the Indian Foreign Service who now serves as the Secretary (West) in Ministry of External Affairs, India since 2025.
+Previously, he has served as the Ambassador of India to Japan.
+He has previously served as Ambassador of India to Kuwait, Switzerland, the Holy See (Vatican City), as well as the Principality of Liechtenstein.
 He joined the Indian Foreign Service in 1993.

 In 2014, the Government of India conferred on him the S.K.
 Singh Award for Excellence in Indian Foreign Service.
 This award was conferred upon him during his post as Deputy Chief of Mission to Riyadh, Saudi Arabia.

 Early life and education

 George was born in Pala, Kerala.

 He is a gold medallist graduate of St. Thomas College, Palai and has a Master of Arts in Political Science.
 He also holds a diploma in Arabic from The American University in Cairo.

 Career

 Joining the Indian Foreign Service in 1993, George began his diplomatic career in Cairo where he served in the Mission as Political Officer.
 Subsequently he moved to the Indian Embassy in Doha, Qatar where he handled Consular, Community, Information and Media affairs as First Secretary.
 Later he served as Political Counsellor in Indian High Commission in Islamabad, Pakistan and as Political Counsellor and Commercial Counsellor at Indian Embassy in Washington DC.
 He also served as Deputy Chief of Mission in Indian Missions in Tehran, Iran and Riyadh, Saudi Arabia.

 At headquarters of Ministry of External Affairs in New Delhi, he served in East Asia Division and also as coordinator of India–Africa Forum Summit.
 He later headed Administration, Establishment and Welfare Divisions in the Ministry of External Affairs.